 This document outlines a set of principles by which research evaluation and assessment should be conducted at the University of York focusing on the responsible use of quantitative data and indicators.

-The policy has been informed by (and aligns with) the Leiden Manifesto and has been developed through consultation with subject matter experts amongst current staff.
+The policy has been informed by (and aligns with) the Leiden Manifesto and has been developed through consultation with subject matter experts among current staff.
 It is intended to act as an enabling code of good practice and provide clarity for staff on evaluation activities.
 As of May 2018, the University is a signatory of the San Francisco Declaration on Research Assessment (DORA).

-The University recognises that quantitative indicators on research are now sufficiently welldeveloped that their usage is becoming more frequent.
+The University recognises that quantitative indicators on research are now sufficiently well developed that their usage is becoming more frequent.
 While such analysis may be established practice in some research disciplines, it is not in others.
 There is therefore a need for the University to provide clear guidance in this area.
 Peer review remains the method of choice for assessment of research quality.
 By providing guidance on good practice, however, the principles outlined herein support those who wish to use quantitative evaluation measures as a complement.

 Bibliometrics is a field of ‘research about research’ that focuses on scholarly publication and citation data using the latter as a proxy for research quality.
 Bibliometric data have been used by governments, funding bodies and charities, nationally and internationally, as part of their research assessment processes and are being considered by the UK government as an optional component of the next Research Excellence Framework (REF) exercise where the research discipline is appropriate.